 At the end of 2020, the Namibian government announced a new conservation fee which would result in new park fees in Namibia.
 It commenced on 01 January 2021.

 The conservation fee is applied separately depending on your nationality.
 That is Namibian, SADC residents and other international tourists.
 It is important to note that it applies to both individuals as well as vehicles.

 Procedure when arriving at a National Park

-Upon arrival at the gate you will be stopped and asked to complete your visitors permit.
+Stop at the gate.
+Complete your visitors permit.
 This will include some personal information, how many days you intend to stay and your vehicle information.
-Photo ID is required to confirm your nationality.
-You will be issued a permit and instructed to pay at the reception of the camp you will overnight at.
-No payment is made at any of the NWR gates.
+Present your photo ID to confirm your nationality.
+Your permit is issued.
+Payment is done at the nearest camp and not the gate.

 The payment of fees at two different desks often confuses people and leads to suspicion.
 It is 100% normal and the reason is simply because there are two different government entities involved.
 I hope this short blog eases planning and avoids any further surprises and frustration when visiting National Parks in Namibia.
 Enjoy your stay in Namibia 🙂